Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Experiment

 \subsubsection{Transferability and discriminability}

-Transferability refers to the ability of the classifier to transfer features from the source distribution to the target distribution, while discriminability refers to the ability of the classifier to discriminate the class information.
-Since the target domain is completely unlabeled in UDA, it is a challenge to simultaneously improve transferability and discriminability.
-In this section, we explore whether the proposed SAFF can improve the transferability of cross-domain features while implicitly preserving class-discriminative information for satisfactory discriminability.
+Transferability refers to the ability of the classifier to transfer features from the source distribution to the target distribution, while discriminability refers to its ability to discriminate class information.
+As the target domain is completely unlabeled in UDA, improving both transferability and discriminability simultaneously is challenging.
+In this section, we investigate whether our proposed method can enhance the transferability of cross-domain features while implicitly preserving class-discriminative information for improved discriminability.